-On Linux, you may explicitly allocate Huge Pages to an application, which allows you to ensure that GemStone will be using these pages; this is described in the next section, "Huge Memory Pages" on page 12.
+Specifically allocationed large memory pages are described in the next section, "Huge Memory Pages" on page 12.

-The Linux kernel (in versions later than 2.6.38) also supports transparent huge pages, which are 2MB in size (/sys/kernel/mm/transparent_hugepage/hpage_pmd_size returns 2097152).
 Transparent huge pages are limited to anonymous memory regions.
-If they are enabled (they are by default), transparent huge pages are managed by the kernel without application level configuration.
+If they are enabled (they are enabled by default), transparent huge pages are managed by the kernel without application level configuration.